From bustling industry to vibrant residential

 House reconfiguration & extension

 A house that doubles as gallery gave rise to a series of flexible spaces that can be transformed by the occupant.
 An unroofed porch creates a chicane that provides both threshold and privacy.
 On entering, the living space is presented as a single volume stretching out to the garden beyond.
-This longitudinal space is served by an inhabited wall that opens up to reveal kitchen, stairwell, fireplace and settee.
+This longitudinal space is served by an inhabited wall that opens up to reveal the kitchen, stairwell, fireplace and settee.
 All the essentials of daily living are thus housed behind a folding white wall.
 One of these openings conceals a hidden dimension – a light-strewn stairwell leading to the bedrooms above.
-The upper-level arrival hall is as a place to linger, being glazed to the sky and lined in birch –
+The upper-level arrival hall is a place to linger, being glazed to the sky and lined in birch –

 Brick a Back House

 House renovation & extension

 Located on a redbrick wall terrace in Irishtown, Dublin, one finds the wall folded right back into the interior to open a space for living space and a patio beyond.
 A single volume extends visually from the front door to the rear wall of the site where a variety of spatial conditions are overlaid, all differentiated by the degree of enclosure and the use of two contrasting materials: red brick and white marble.
 Three metres – two internal and one external – are added to the length of the existing house.
 Each metre is open, closed or glazed.
 This tripartite division of ‘air, earth and sun’ establishes an elemental structure that spans the width of the house.
 A blurring of

 34 apartments retrofit & new extension